Top 5 Highest-Paying Nursing Career Options

 CRNAs administer anesthesia and other medications to patients.
 They work with anesthesiologists, surgeons, dentists, and other physicians.
 Most CRNAs work in operating rooms, emergency rooms, intensive or cardiac care units, or outpatient surgical clinics.

 To be a practicing CRNA, you must have a Master’s degree in anesthesia, complete a clinical training course, and pass a certification exam approved by the National Board of Certification and Recertification of Nurse Anesthetists.

 The U.S. Bureau of Labor Statistics (BLS) reports that in 2016, the average annual salary for a CRNA was $160,270.

 2. Nurse Practitioner (NP)

-A NP prescribes medication, examines patients, diagnoses illnesses, and provides treatment.
+An NP prescribes medication, examines patients, diagnoses illnesses, and provides the treatment.
 They are an integral part of the healthcare team.
 The Kaiser Family Foundation estimates that NPs can manage 80–90% of care provided by primary care physicians.